gbtami/pychess-variants/CONTRIBUTING.md

-Contributing
+# Contributing

-I want to contribute code to pychess-variants
+## I want to contribute code to Lichess

 Set up your development environment.
 Pick a GitHub issue to work on.
 The good first issue and tag might be useful.
 Communicate with other devs on Discord.